adrienne-deriv/deriv-com-playground/documents/component-guide.md

 ### SectionContainer

--   To be used on the creation of new sections on a page as it adds the `section` element tag and also allows for `padding`, `background-color` and `position` to be passed as props.
+-   To be used on the creation of new sections on a page as it adds the `section` element tag and also allows for `padding`, `background-color` and `position` to be passed as props.asd

 Usage example: